• About

 Where to Stay in Tulum

-Beachfront totels in Tulum are definitely much more expensive than those in Tulum Pueblo.
+Beachfront hotels in Tulum are definitely much more expensive than those in Tulum Pueblo.
 Budget travelers should base themselves in Tulum Pueblo, which is brimming with backpackers hostels and local taquerias.
 Those seeking peace and tranquility will prefer staying in the newly developed areas of La Veleta and Aldea Zama.
 Check out my complete guide on where to stay in Tulum.

 Budget: Che Tulum Hostel